Carglglz/upydev/DOCS/Documentation.md

 ```
 $ upydev servo_config -po 5

-Pin 5 configurated as PWM to drive the Servo motor
+Pin 5 configured as PWM to drive the Servo motor
 ```